-Top Gun and Monkey Boy decided they didn't want us to eat their pumpkins just yet, but Hockey Guy was very agreeable, and we’ve all enjoyed this pumpkin butter.
+Top Gun and Monkey Boy decided they didn't want us to eat their pumpkins just yet, but Hockey Guy was very agreeable, and we all enjoyed this roasted pumpkin butter.
 Roasting the pumpkin brings out the natural sweetness, so you can use less added sugar.
 To play around with flavors, use whatever mix of spices you use in pumpkin pie, and store-bought pumpkin pie spice mix works well, too.
 Star anise and cloves also make an interesting addition, just go lightly with those stronger flavors.

-baking sheet, lined with foil and lightly coated with canola oil cooking spray
+- baking sheet, lined with foil and lightly coated with canola oil cooking spray

-immersion blender or jar blender
+- immersion blender or jar blender

-1 small pie pumpkin (aka sugar pumpkin), roasted
+- 1 small pie pumpkin (aka sugar pumpkin, roasted)

-1 teaspoon ground cinnamon
+- 1 teaspoon ground cinnamon

-1/4 teaspoon ground ginger
+- ¼ teaspoon ground ginger

-1/4 teaspoon ground allspice
+- ¼ teaspoon ground allspice

-1/4 teaspoon ground nutmeg
+- ¼ teaspoon ground nutmeg

-Roast the pumpkin according the directions (linked above).
+- Roast the pumpkin according the directions (linked above).
 Scoop the roasted pumpkin out of the skin and put it all in a 1-quart saucepan.
 Stir in the brown sugar, cinnamon, ginger, allspice, and nutmeg and cook over medium heat until the sugar dissolves and the mixture is heated through.
 Blend with the immersion blender or in a jar blender until smooth.
 Store in a jar in the refrigerator for up to 3 weeks or in the freezer for up to 3 months.

 More Recipes with Pumpkin

-More Recipes with Pumpkin From Around the Blogs
+More Recipes with Pumpkin from Other Blogs

 Lydia (The Perfect Pantry) says